Slain football players remembered as funny, sweet, ambitious

 MIKE HOLLINS

-Mike Hollins, a running back on the football team who was also shot, was in stable condition Monday, his mother Brenda Hollins told The Associated Press.
+Hollins, a running back on the team who was shot in the back, was showing signs of improvement Tuesday after a second surgery.

-Hollins had surgery Monday and again Tuesday.
-The second operation went well and Hollins was doing “great,” his mother told WBRZ in Baton Rouge.
+Hollins was removed from a ventilator and was able to visit with family and friends in his hospital room, said Joe Gipson, the chief operating officer of a law firm in Baton Rouge, Louisiana, where Hollins’ mother, Brenda Hollins, works.

+She told The Associated Press on Monday that, “Mike is a fighter — and he’s showing it.

+“I think he’s a young man that is fully invested in this institution, this program,” Elliott said.
+“He is a guy that I’ve seen really start to kind of come into his own from a leadership standpoint.”

 Finley reported from Norfolk, Virginia.
-Associated Press news researcher Rhonda Shafner in New York and sports writer Steve Reed in Charlotte, North Carolina, contributed to this report.
+Associated Press news researcher Rhonda Shafner in New York, sports writer Steve Reed in Charlotte, North Carolina; and reporter Terry Spencer in Fort Lauderdale, Florida; contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.